shabaz-ejaz/laravel-cms/README.md

 ## Admin Access
-Login to Admin Panel by visiting: www.yoursite.com/admin
+Login to Admin Panel by visiting: localhost:8000/login or if you've got a vhost set up then www.yoursite.com/login